Partnering with a range of leading research and extension organisations.

 Participants began developing their strategic and tactical plans, with templates provided to assist participants begin the process of transforming their businesses.
 Participants saw how stronger questioning and a curious approach to their why, what and how can help drive better business choices.

 The devil is in the detail – understanding and using the numbers

-Participants will “deep dive” into their businesses using a provided template to help adopt strategies that may better serve them and their businesses.
-In this module, participants will also be encouraged to share their findings and to identify strategies to achieve their aspirations.
+Participants “deep dived” into their businesses using a template to help adopt strategies that may better serve them and their businesses.
+In this module, participants were also asked to identify strategies to achieve their aspirations.

 Module 5: Managing relationships